 Research Center Newsletter and Announcements

 This page was created to help provide monthly announcements, current happenings in the three centers, current work products and any other monthly currency from the research centers.
 It is provided as a quick, one-stop shop for updates.
-A monthly newsletter, Research Addendum, will also be archived here as well.
+The monthly newsletter, Research Addendum, will also be archived here as well.

-Conferences and Presentations: Upcoming, Planned and Completed
+Conferences, Presentations, Briefs: Upcoming, Planned and Completed

 Writing and Publishing Projects